Report an Error

-Being a dual-slot card, its power draw is rated at 182 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 260 draws power from 2x 6-pin power connectors, with power draw rated at 182 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 GeForce GTX 260 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 267 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 449 US Dollars.

 ||Jun 16th, 2008

 1998 MHz effective